 I told a friend about my Tesco moment and she suggested exercise might help, kindly gifting me an old indoor rowing machine.
 Within two weeks of rowing in our little kitchen, I began sleeping and life was brighter and better.

-A few months later, on the 21st December 2013, my mum died of Lymphoma.
+A few months later, on the 21st of December 2013, my mum died of Lymphoma.
 Our hearts broke.
 She had been the centre of our world.
 Unexpectedly I found myself still going to the gym.
 I was comforted by the simplicity, the need to do nothing but row.
 To honour my mum’s life I decided to embark upon a huge fundraising challenge for MacMillan Cancer Support.
 On 5th May 2014, my parents’ wedding anniversary, I started my challenge.
 Over 8 months, I rowed a million metres and 2 half marathons.
 It was a simple routine of 10,000 m every other night after work.
 On the 1st anniversary of mum’s death and 5 days before my 50th birthday, I rowed a marathon.
 Yes, 26.2 miles!
 We raised over £10,000 with Gift Aid.

 I realised that moving had helped my grief.
-It had also helped the symptoms of my perimenopause – crippling anxiety, sleepless nights, muscle & joint pains.
+It had also helped the symptoms of my perimenopause – crippling anxiety, sleepless nights, muscle and joint pains.
 Fundraising had given me a purpose and I was grateful for the opportunity to make a difference.

 I decided to move out of the gym and into the fresh air.
 I started bodyboarding and wild swimming.
 I began running at 52.
 My 53rd birthday present was a 3-day surf camp.
 For 4 seconds I popped up and surfed, screaming with joy all the way.

 My greatest discovery was learning to paddleboard one Saturday afternoon in September 2016 in the Lake District.
 From the very first moment I stood up, I felt calm, strong, confident and happy.
 I took my paddleboard out onto the sea, getting a little braver each time.
 I learned to ride slightly bigger waves and went further from the shore to a beach at the edge of the bay.
-I carried bags with me so that I could do a 2 Minute Beach Clean, my way of saying thank you to sea that brought such joy and physical, emotional and mental wellbeing.
+I carried bags with me so that I could do a 2 Minute Beach Clean, my way of saying thank you to the sea that brought such joy and physical, emotional and mental well-being.

 I have been invited to speak at adventure festivals sharing the sense of purpose doing a 2 Minute Litterpick each day has given me.
 A short film I created on my iPhone called “Small Things, Great Love” was screened in London.
 Another called “Finding Joy” based on my poem about rediscovering happiness has been very warmly received at film festivals.
-I’ve learned new skills and built my self-belief by saying ‘yes’ to projects I would have been too afraid to when I was younger.
+I’ve learned new skills and built my self-belief by saying ‘yes’ to projects I would have been too afraid to do when I was younger.

 My PaddleboardTheNorth challenge this summer paddling along the canal and river, fundraising for the surf therapy charity The Wave Project and environmental organisation, the 2 Minute Beach Clean, was the next step.